zimejin/CRUD-MongoDB-Express-App/README.md

 - This would start a mongodb server, minimize the terminal.

 * Open the anotehr terminal, in the commandline cd to the project's root directory.
-* Install the required depedencies by running "npm install"
+* Install the required dependencies by running "npm install"

 * Open another terminal and cd to data (Mongo-mart/data) directory, while in the directory run the following code
 * mongoimport --db mongomart --collection item items.json